refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 The release process is automated and follows Gitflow.

-Before running the "Draft release" workflow to start the release process:
+Before running the "Draft release" workflow to start the release process make sure `CHANGELOG.md` contains all the unreleased changes.

-- Make sure the version number in `build.gradle` is correct.
-- Make sure `CHANGELOG.md` contains all the unreleased changes.

-The "Draft release" workflow will update the `CHANGELOG.md` and bump the version number in `build.gradle`.
-You can review these changes in the PR created by this workflow.
+To determine the version number to be released, the workflow will ask you which release type this is (major, minor, patch).
+The latest version from `CHANGELOG.md` will be used as a base, and that will be incremented depending on the release type.

+`CHANGELOG.md` will be updated by this workflow, you can review this in the resulting release PR.

-If you merge the PR, the "Publish release" workflow will automatically publish the release.
-An additional PR will be created to merge the changes in `CHANGELOG.md` and `build.gradle` back into `develop`.
+If you merge the release PR, the "Publish release" workflow will automatically publish the release.
+An additional PR will be created to merge the changes in `CHANGELOG.md` back into `develop`.

 ## Hotfix process